Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Numerical analyses of driven Josephson junction and diode characteristics

-In this section, we present a comprehensive numerical analysis to explore the key characteristics of the JC, including its CPR, and the emergence of current nonreciprocity leading to a JDE under a driven scenario.
-For such an analysis, the system parameters are set as $N_s=20$, $\Delta_0 = 0.5t$, $v_L =v_R = 0.5t$, and the driving amplitudes are chosen as $V_1=V_2=1.5$.
-The JC is computed in units of $2e/\hbar$.
+In this section, we present a comprehensive numerical analysis to explore the key characteristics of the Josephson current, including its current-phase relation (CPR), and the emergence of current nonreciprocity leading to a Josephson diode effect (JDE) under a periodically driven scenario.
+For such an analysis, the system parameters are set as $N_s=40$, $\Delta_0 = 0.5t$, $v_L =v_R = 0.5t$, and the driving amplitudes are chosen as $V_1=V_2=1.5t$.
+The Josephson current is computed in units of $2e/\hbar$.
 These values have been kept constant throughout the paper.
-Further, all the energy parameters have been measured in units of the hopping strength ($t$), with $t$ being set to unity.
-In addition, for simplicity, the QD energy ($\epsilon_d$) is kept zero throughout and also the gate voltage is turned off until its effects are studied in Sec.~\ref{gate tunability}.
+Further, all the energy parameters have been measured in units of the hopping strength $t$, with $t$ being set to unity.
+In addition, for simplicity, the QD energy ($\epsilon_d$) is kept zero throughout, and also the gate voltage is turned off until its effects are studied in Sec.~\ref{gate tunability}.